 The next time you’re craving something cold and refreshing, treat yourself to this beautifully layered iced hojicha latte.

 In Japan, it is believed that we eat with our eyes first.
 That is why even something as simple as an iced latte is transformed in a way that delights visually.
-This Kyoto style iced hojicha latte starts with an ice cold layer of creamy oat milk and is topped by a separate layer of rich whisked roasted green tea.
+This Kyoto style iced hojicha latte starts with an ice cold layer of creamy oat milk and is topped by a separate layer of rich whisked roasted green tea powder.

 While it sounds tricky, it’s actually fairly quick and easy to replicate at home.
 Our favorite milk to use for this drink is oat milk as it is thick and naturally sweet.
 Other high fat milks can be used along with a sweetener to help increase the layers density.
 The difference in temperatures also helps keep the layers from mixing, so make sure you let the ice thoroughly cool the milk before adding the hojicha.